 Fort Mill is a somewhat small town located in the state of South Carolina.
 With a population of 19,848 people and ten constituent neighborhoods, Fort Mill is the 39th largest community in South Carolina.
 Much of the housing stock in Fort Mill was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Fort Mill economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Fort Mill, where the median household income is $81,401.00.

-Fort Mill is a decidedly white-collar town, with fully 87.97% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Fort Mill is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Fort Mill who work in office and administrative support (20.36%), management occupations (14.41%), and sales jobs (11.31%).
+Fort Mill is a decidedly white-collar town, with fully 86.50% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fort Mill is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Fort Mill who work in office and administrative support (15.28%), management occupations (13.67%), and sales jobs (11.69%).

 Also of interest is that Fort Mill has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Fort Mill is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.